Read this blog in:

 Ligands to identify bacteria

 As mentioned earlier, collagen is able to enrich many species of bacteria in general.
 For a successful diagnostic platform, it is necessary to discriminate between the different species of bacteria present in the sample.
 So the purpose of collagen in my work is first-step enrichment of the sample.
 This pre-enriched sample will make it easier to identify the specific bacteria present in sample at a later stage.
 Similar to collagen, there are a vast number of ligands which bind to bacterial bio-receptors.
 Biological molecules or ligands which are able to bind to specific species of bacteria or even specific strains within a species.
 This is very useful, because if a ligand is able to recognize a specific pathogen, it can be used to identify that pathogen from a patient’s sample.
 If the ligand in sufficient quantity is used into a diagnostic platform, it is an innovative strategy in diagnosing the disease or illness a patient suffers from.

 A suitable biomolecule which can double up as a ligand with great specificity which comes to mind are – antibodies.
 This is because antibodies, by their very nature and function, target specific pathogens.
 However, nowadays very many types of ligands have been used or developed which display high specificity to bacterial species/strains .
 For example, a fragment of single stranded DNA (ssDNA) can bind to bacterial attachment sites with remarkable specificity and sensitivity.
 These ssDNA molecules are also called aptamers.

 I am working with the adhesins of human pathogenic bacteria such as E.coli which widely cause gastrointestinal infections and M. catarrhalis which causes upper respiratory infections, to name a couple.
-I want to find ways to identify these adhesins (and subsequently the corresponding pathogens) from samples.
+I want to find ways to identify these adhesins (and subsequently the corresponding pathogens) if they are present in samples.
 So I am now focused on discovering aptamers against these adhesins.
 I will develop aptamers for each adhesin which binds specifically only to that adhesin.
 Once the aptamer is developed, it can be coated on a surface or a biosensor for detection of the pathogen and subsequent diagnosis of the infection.